American Academy of Environmental Medicine: Objectives

 The academy aims at expanding the understanding of interactions between human individuals and their environment, with the ultimate objective of improving the individual's total health.
 The AAEM works towards the greater recognition, treatment and prevention of illnesses induced by exposures to various biological and chemical agents encountered in our environment, such as in air, food and water.

 Legitimacy

 Proponents of clinical ecology may claim cause-and-effect relationships or low-dose effects that are not generally accepted by toxicologists (allergy, immunology and toxicology).
 Randolph's theories about how allergies happen, which he promoted from the founding of the field, are the original basis for the suspicious attitude of mainstream medical, legal, and scientific experts towards clinical ecology as a whole.
 Clinical management of MCS is often considered to be inconsistent with science.

-Quackwatch lists the American Academy of Environmental Medicine (AAEM) as a questionable organization, and its certifying board, the American Board of Environmental Medicine as a dubious certifying board.
+Quackwatch lists the American Academy of Environmental Medicine as a questionable organization, and its certifying board, the American Board of Environmental Medicine as a dubious certifying board.
 They are not recognized by the American Board of Medical Specialties.

-Accreditation

-The academy is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education.
+In an article last updated in 2016, Quackwatch listed 29 AAEM doctors who were subject to regulatory actions.